super sketchy truck with text don't take risks with who you hire

 • LECs are qualified and trained to perform the type of electrical work you need.

-• LECs are fully insured, which is the only way to be sure that you, the homeowner, won’t be held responsible if there’s an accident on the job.
+• LECs are fully insured, which is the only way to be sure that you won’t be held responsible if there’s an accident on the job.

 • LECs will provide references for you.